-This recipe was originally from Land o’ Lakes.
-I followed their recipe, but used Snyder’s “Sourdough Special” pretzels which are puffier and lighter than regular pretzels.
+This recipe is originally from Land o’ Lakes, but I changed it a bit.
+I used Snyder’s “Sourdough Special” pretzels which are puffier and lighter than regular pretzels.
 Instead of chocolate chips, I topped the toffee with dark and milk chocolate (half on each side) and sprinkled the top with toasted pecans.
-The toffee turned out perfect and I’m already thinking about making a second batch with peanut butter cups.
+The toffee is perfect and I’m already thinking about making a second batch with peanut butter cups.

 UPDATE: This candy was so good it was hard to give away.
 Alas, I did give it away and immediately wanted to make more, but in a smaller quantity.
 I put a recipe for half batch pretzel toffee in the notes.

 - 1 1/4 cup firmly packed light brown sugar

 - 2 1/2 sticks (10 oz) unsalted butter, cut into chunks

 - 3/4 teaspoon salt (omit if using salted butter)

 - 12 oz chopped milk or dark chocolate or 6 oz of each

 - 3/4 cup toasted pecans or other nuts

 - Preheat oven to 400 degrees F. Line a 10x15 inch pan with nonstick foil or parchment paper.